Salon Marketing Ideas - The Guide for 2020

 Ask customers to leave reviews

 This is a great tool to use and social proof for other potential clients.
-Ask/Encourage satisfied customers to write a short review on their experience in your salon and the service received.
+Ask and encourage satisfied customers to write a short review on their experience in your salon and the service received.

 Not only will it help reinforce in their mind why they choose your salon but it costs you absolutely nothing!